 Backus, B.D., Dowdy, S.F., Boschert, K.R., and Richards, T.L, Becker-Hapak, M. (2000).
 Safety Guidance for Laboratory Personnel Working with Trans-Activating Transduction (TAT) Protein Transduction Domains.
 American Chemical Society Journal of Chemical Health and Safety (submitted).

 Viral Vector Testing Requirements

-This Testing Requirements for Viral Vectors lists the most commonly used viral vectors, the appropriate biosafety levels that must be employed and the requirements for testing for replication competent virus (RCV).
+The Testing Requirements for Viral Vectors (PDF) lists the most commonly used viral vectors, the appropriate biosafety levels that must be employed and the requirements for testing for replication competent virus (RCV).
 The test methods are indicated; however, other assays with similar specificity and sensitivity may be accepted.
 Please provide the appropriate references or details on the alternative assay methods in your protocol where applicable (see: Section 3.2 in the IBC Smartform).